lukso-network/docs/docs/guides/browser-extension/web3-onboard.md

 ### Installation

-Users can install web3-onboard using npm, from the [following package](https://www.npmjs.com/package/@lukso/web3-onboard-config).
+Developers can install web3-onboard in their Dapp using npm, from the [following package](https://www.npmjs.com/package/@lukso/web3-onboard-config).
 The implementation can be found in the [web3-onboard-config LUKSO GitHub repo](https://github.com/lukso-network/web3-onboard-config).

 ```
 npm i @web3-onboard/core @lukso/web3-onboard-config @web3-onboard/injected-wallets